fouadZiaa/Surfs-Up/README.md

 ### 2 Additional Queries and Charts - Box and Whisker Plots to Visualize the Statistics
-The analysis focuses on the temperature and rainfall from six different weather stations.
+The analysis focuses on the temperature and rainfall from six different weather stations in Oahu, HI from 2010 thru 2017 for the months of June and December.

 The first **box and whiskers chart** shows how the mild and steady temperatures are year-round.
 There is very little distribution of data and very few outliers.